An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Methods

 \subsection{Models Evaluated}

-To assess the performance of the chosen ML algorithms, a range of methods was evaluated, spanning classical ML and SOTA DL approaches.
-This allowed for comparisons among interpretable tree-based models, modern attention-based architecture, and custom network design, with the goal of providing insight into their robustness and scalability under the problem being studied.
+To assess the performance of the chosen ML algorithms, a range of methods was evaluated, spanning classical ML, \RW{deep learning, and inference-based tabular foundation models}.
+This enabled comparisons across interpretable tree-based methods, \RW{attention-based neural architectures, and foundation-style approaches}, with the goal of assessing robustness and scalability under class imbalance.